Time as a Control Dimension in Robot Learning

-Our analyses reveal that time-awareness is not merely a scheduling constraint but a fundamental factor that shapes how the policy perceives and processes environmental information.
-Time-aware policy learns to dynamically re-weight sensory and kinematic observations depending on both the remaining time and the current time ratio command.
-As shown in our ablation studies, our formulation of the constrained optimization process for the stability and time objective is critical for the successful training of our adaptive policy.
-Removing these components makes the policy ignore subtle cues about task progress and environmental dynamics.
-In contrast, the full formulation learns to prioritize spatial precision when time is abundant and task progress when time is scarce.
-These findings suggest that time awareness can restructure the internal representations of state and decision-making, linking time, perception, and control into a single coherent framework.
+Explicit temporal signals also facilitate coordination and human interaction.
+In multi-agent settings, predictable timing enables agents to synchronize actions and maintain punctual collaboration.
+Our experiments demonstrate that temporal reasoning allows policies to recover from disturbances while still meeting coordination schedules.
+Furthermore, the time-ratio interface provides a simple yet expressive mechanism for human users to modulate robot behavior online.
+Increasing the ratio induces faster and more dynamic execution, whereas decreasing it promotes cautious and stable interaction.
+Importantly, this control channel operates at the level of temporal regulation rather than low-level actuation, allowing users to influence robot behavior without modifying control policies or reward functions.

-While our results demonstrate strong adaptability, robustness, and resiliency of time-aware policy learning, several limitations suggest directions for future progress.
-First, our stability measure using the sum of object linear velocities offers a coarse proxy for dynamics stability.
-Future work could integrate richer metrics such as acceleration, jerk, or force-based feedback, or learn data-driven stability estimators from multi-modal sensory streams.
-Second, each task in our work was trained with a separate time-aware policy.
-Extending the framework toward multi-task learning could yield shared temporal priors to accelerate adaptation to potentially novel tasks.
-We hypothesize that time-aware representations may offer an intuitive transfer avenue, providing a foundation for cross-task skill transfer.
+Our analysis further suggests that time awareness alters how the policy interprets sensory information.
+The learned policy dynamically changes which observations dominate its decision process depending on temporal context.
+Under urgent schedules, the policy focuses on variables directly related to task progress.
+Under relaxed schedules, it incorporates additional spatial and relational cues to improve precision and stability.
+These findings indicate that temporal signals can reorganize the internal representation of state and action selection, linking perception, control, and temporal reasoning within a unified policy.

-Third, our policies rely on state-based observations since sensory observation is not our main focus.
-It's natural to integrate raw visual inputs or multimodal perception in future work to make the framework more robust to occlusion and improve real-world deployability.
-Finally, although our approach allows human users to adjust high-level timing, the mapping between time ratio changes and subjective task quality could be further explored.
-Studying how human operators interpret and use temporal control with large-scale human studies may contribute to the research avenue in time-based human-robot interaction.
+Several limitations of the current work point toward directions for future research.
+First, our instability metric based on the sum of object linear velocities provides only a coarse proxy for contact stability.
+Richer measures incorporating force sensing, acceleration, or learned stability predictors may provide more accurate guidance during training.
+Second, each task in this study was trained with a separate time-aware policy.
+Extending the framework to multi-task or hierarchical learning could enable shared temporal representations that accelerate adaptation across tasks.
+Such representations may provide a promising pathway toward transferable temporal skills.